Man's hands close up, handcuffed behind his back

 Drug crimes carry harsh sentences in Ohio, including up to decades in prison.
 Working with an experienced Akron drug crimes lawyer might protect you from the most drastic consequences.

 Erb Legal has worked with countless clients facing drug crimes – from misdemeanors to felonies.
-We know how to negotiate with the prosecution or convince a jury.
+Out drug crime attorneys know how to negotiate with the prosecution or convince a jury.
 Call us today at 330-249-1778 or use our online contact form to schedule a free, no-risk consultation.

 Wesley is regarded as one of the fiercest defense attorneys in Northeast Ohio.